Daizjon/Circuit-Design/README.md

 # Circuit-Design
-Digital Circuits I've designed as well as their purpose
+Circuits I've designed as well as their purpose